 }

-Listing 12-1: Collecting the command line arguments into a vector and print them out
+Listing 12-1: Collecting the command line arguments into a vector and printing them

-First, we bring the std::env module into scope with a use statement so that we can use its args function.
-Notice the std::env::args function is nested in two levels of modules.
-As we talked about in Chapter 7, in cases where the desired function is nested in more than one module, it’s conventional to bring the parent module into scope, rather than the function itself.
-This lets us easily use other functions from std::env.
-It’s also less ambiguous than adding use std::env::args; then calling the function with just args; that might easily be mistaken for a function that’s defined in the current module.
+First, we bring the std::env module into scope with a use statement so we can use its args function.
+Notice that the std::env::args function is nested in two levels of modules.
+As we discussed in Chapter 7, in cases where the desired function is nested in more than one module, it’s conventional to bring the parent module into scope rather than the function.
+As a result, we can easily use other functions from std::env.
+It’s also less ambiguous than adding use std::env::args and then calling the function with just args because args might easily be mistaken for a function that’s defined in the current module.

+prod: confirm xref

 Start box